-As at 31 December 2023 and 31 December 2022 the deposits include accrued interest income in the amount of 55.068 thousand tenge and 1.482 thousand tenge, respectively.
-Information about banks is provided in Note 27 under credit risk.
+As at 30 June 2024 and 31 December 2023, bank deposits include accrued interest income in the amount of 36 thousand tenge and 21.224 thousand tenge, respectively.
+Information on banks is provided in Note 27 in the credit risk section.